goblinfactory/study-ang2-play-by-play/README.md

 1. warning in Visual studio code, something about workspace typescript version below that of bundled, choose which you want to use. selected latest version (i.e. bundled and not workspace, huh.)
 1. running `$> npm test` failed with error `File ... karma.conf.js` does not exist.
 (It's possible the extra files list contained this file in the beginning and was deleted?)
 Ok, going to try create my own karma file.
 1. copying the default `app.component.spec.ts` from quickstart results in a non failing tests.
+1. Had to start from scratch (and *not* delete the extra files) in order for `npm test` to work.
+Will go through intro to Jasmine and Karma seperately.
+ 1. ok, all's well with the world, restoring all the default `non-essential-files.txt` brought the tests back to life.
+My guess is Angular CLI or You is a better way to kick start an angular project?

 # Nice features from a noobie